A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Elliptic Parametric PDEs

-where $p^*$ is the reference parameter associate to the reference geometry.
-To allow such decompositions, the computational domain is decomposed into $Q$ non-overlapping subdomains.
-This hypothesis on $a(\cdot,\cdot;p)$ allows us to improve the computational efficiency in the evaluation of $a(u,v;p)$: the components $a^q(u,v)$ can be computed once and then are stored in the so called offline stage of the method.
-In other words we assume that the problem is affine dependent on the parameter $p$.
+This allows us to improve the computational efficiency in the evaluation of $a(u,v;p)$; the discrete approximation of the components $a_q^{i,j}(u,v)$ can be then computed once.
 The same affine decomposition is applied to $f$ with